misho-kr/scripts-and-tools/ansible/setup-ruby-on-rails/README.md

 Ruby on Rails setup
 ===================

-Ansible playbook to set up Ruby on Rails development environment,
+Ansible playbook to set up Ruby on Rails development environment.

 ### Usage